filecoin-project/FIPs/FRCs/frc-retrieval-checking-requirements.md

 ## TODO
 <!--A section that lists any unresolved issues or tasks that are part of the FIP proposal.
 Examples of these include performing benchmarking to know gas fees, validate claims made in the FIP once the final implementation is ready, etc. A FIP can only move to a “Last Call” status once all these items have been resolved.-->

-How do we want to mitigate the following attack vectors?
+How do we want to mitigate the following attack vector(s):
 - We trust SPs to honestly advertise Piece payload blocks to IPNI.
-- Free-rider problem when a piece is stored with more than one SP.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).